Sherwin-77/sewenty-bot/README.md

 ---
 How to run:
 - No you don't
+- If you insist, you can run part of the extensions command.
+Refer `.env.example` for filling env

 This repository is for example if you want to start code in discord.py